donovanglover/nix-config/README.md

 ## License

 - Code is released under the GPLv3 license.
-- Help files are released under the Creative Commons BY-SA license.
+- The [`install-guide.sh`](install-guide.sh) and help files are released under the Creative Commons BY-SA license.